NUNOMENDES88/NetCore3AuthorizeFilters/README.md

 ### Simple authorization

-For this example, the following code limits access to the EmployeesController to any authenticated user.
+For this example, the following code limits access to the controller to any authenticated user.

 ```csharp
     [Authorize]